Deborah A. Abbott, PhD

 Thomas W. Jones, PhD, CG, FASG, FUGA, FNGS, is an award-winning genealogical researcher, author, and educator.
 He co-edited the National Genealogical Society Quarterly in 2003–18.
 He is a former trustee and past president of the Board for Certification of Genealogists, past board member of the Association of Professional Genealogists, and recipient of its Grahame T. Smallwood Jr. Award of Merit and its Professional Achievement Award.
 He also has received the Utah Genealogical Association’s Silver Tray Award and its Award of Merit.
 Retired from a thirty-year career in higher education and professor emeritus at Gallaudet University in Washington, D.C., Tom coordinates courses at the Institute on Genealogy and Historical Research and the Genealogical Research Institute of Pittsburgh, teaches classes at the Salt Lake Institute of Genealogy and its Academy for Professionals, and speaks frequently at national, state, and local genealogical society seminars.
 He has written more than twenty-five articles in scholarly genealogy journals, the textbooks Mastering Genealogical Proof and Mastering Genealogical Documentation, and chapters in Professional Genealogy and Advanced Genetic Genealogy.
 He specializes in skillfully using genealogical evidence and writing genealogical articles.

 Gretchen has spent thousands of hours researching her own family, with a focus on US and Danish records.
-A query from an adopted 3rd cousin DNA match had the unexpected side effect of developing a passion for solving unknown parentage cases.
+A query from an adopted 3rdcousin DNA match had the unexpected side effect of developing a passion for solving unknown parentage cases.
+She participates in a local DNA Special Interest Group, and is an administrator for the DNA Detectives Facebook group.

 Melinda Kashuba, PhD